skulltech/aws-solutions-architect-associate-notes/Whizlabs.md

 It's not used to _distribute_ traffic.

-__CNAME vs ALIAS__
+__CNAME vs ALIAS__ —
-For routing to S3 bucket // Elastic load balancer: A record with ALIAS.
+For routing to S3 bucket // Elastic load balancer use A record with ALIAS.
-For routing to RDS instance: CNAME with NO ALIAS // without ALIAS.
+For routing to RDS instance use CNAME with NO ALIAS // without ALIAS.

 ALIAS only supports the following services —
 - API Gateway